Why we should leave these personality-filled birds in the wild and off our plates

 They also talk — just because they don’t use words doesn’t mean they don’t speak.
 Scientists have found more than 20 distinct vocalizations in wild turkeys.
 They even make a soft “purring” sound — typically a sign of contentment.

-Thankfully, it’s easier than ever before to choose compassion and leave animals off our plates during the holidays and year-round.
+Thankfully, it’s easier than ever before to choose compassion and leave animals off our plates during the holidays and throughout the year.
 Get started today with these plant-based Thanksgiving ideas and at TryVeg.com.
 And please consider making a donation to keep our lifesaving work going.
 Together, we can make the world a kinder place for animals.